I love instruments, and as a result of

 13) Glass Harmonica

 The glass harmonica, which is also known as the armonica, is an instrument that was first created by Benjamin Franklin.
-It is effectively several different glass bowls that are combined, filled with water, and laid on their side so that the entire instrument can spin.
+Unlike traditional harmonicas, it is effectively several different glass bowls that are combined, filled with water, and laid on their side so that the entire instrument can spin.
 As it spins, you run your fingers along the glass to create sounds.
 For the best sounds, you will need to have wet fingers that are slightly covered with chalk.
 The sounds that this instrument can create are unlike any other that you have heard, but it is also quite a beautiful experience.
 Some even say that the music from this instrument sounds like singing from beyond the grave.

 During the 18th century, it was believed that playing this instrument would cause one to go mad, but the real reason that this instrument is so unique is that the tones that it creates are between 1000 and 4000 hertz, which makes it hard to decipher where the sounds are actually coming from.